How do I perform keyword research for casino affiliate sites?

 - Review results and iterate monthly/quarterly

-Use this checklist as a sprint playbook: store the keyword database centrally, assign owners for briefs, and set review gates at 30/90 days to reassign priorities based on measured performance.
+Use this checklist as a sprint playbook: store the keyword database centrally, assign owners for briefs, document compliance notes, and set review gates at 30 and 90 days to reassign priorities based on measured performance.

 Future trends and considerations